tethysplatform/tethys/docs/tutorials/thredds/new_app_project.rst

     cd ~/tethysdev

     # Scaffold a new Tethys app
-    tethys scaffold earth_engine
+    tethys scaffold thredds_tutorial

 You will be prompted to enter metadata about the app such as, proper name, version, author, and description.
 All of these metadata are optional.
 You can accept the default values by pressing enter, repeatedly.

 In a file browser change into your :file:`Home` directory and open the :file:`tethysdev` directory.
-If the scaffolding worked, you should see a directory called :file:`tethysapp-earth_engine`.
+If the scaffolding worked, you should see a directory called :file:`tethysapp-thredds_tutorial`.
 All of the source code for your app is located in this directory.
 For more information about the app project structure, see :doc:`../../supplementary/app_project`.

 2. Add App Dependencies to :file:`install.yml`
 ==============================================

 App dependencies should be managed using the :file:`install.yml` instead of the :file:`setup.py`.
-This app will require the ``earthengine-api`` and ``oauthclient`` packages to allow it to use Google Earth Engine services.
-Both packages are available on ``conda-forge``, which is the preferred Conda channel for Tethys.
-Open :file:`tethysapp-earth_engine/install.yml` and add these dependencies to the ``requirements.conda`` section of the file:
+This app will require the ``netcdf4``, ``siphon``, and ``owslib`` packages to allow it to use THREDDS services.
+All three packages are available on ``conda-forge``, which is the preferred Conda channel for Tethys.
+Open :file:`tethysapp-thredds_tutorial/install.yml` and add these dependencies to the ``requirements.conda`` section of the file:

 ::

     # This file should be committed to your app code.
     version: 1.0
     # This should match the app - package name in your setup.py
-    name: earth_engine
+    name: thredds_tutorial

     requirements:
       # Putting in a skip true param will skip the entire section.
 Ignoring the option will assume it be set to False